-This post will share how I have used my Reading Recovery/Descubriendo La Lectura knowledge-base to address the diverse levels of Spanish language proficiency found in Spanish Guided Reading groups.
-In this first installment of three blogs, I will share transcribed excerpts from actual Guided Reading Lessons, starting with a conversation about book selection before continuing on to the book orientation and first reading in parts two and three.
+This post will share how I have used my Reading Recovery/Descubriendo La Lectura knowledge base to address the diverse levels of Spanish language proficiency found in Spanish Guided Reading groups.
+In this first installment of three blogs, I will discuss book selection.

-My students Aaron, Leo, and Lilly, call themselves Las Pumas ; each is a member of my Level 12 Spanish Guided Reading group.
-Recently, they came into the classroom discussing their earlier field trip to the farm.
-Here's a little snippet of their conversation.
+My students Aaron, Leo, and Lilly call themselves Las Pumas; each is a member of my Level 12 Spanish Guided Reading group.
+Recently, they discussed their field trip to the farm:

 Lilly: It was a really GRANDE granja y tiene muchos animales.